felipedeoliveirarios/pyRadio/README.md

     "requester": "Anon"
 }
 ```
+A simple form for requests may be included in future commits.

 ## Requirements
 Requires python3 and uses pip3 to install most dependencies.
 Requires an installation of VLC, which is used for the audio playback.